-Members of the inaugural Board were appointed for three years by the COAG Health Council on 19 October 2017 and will now work with AHPRA to prepare the profession for regulation.
-This means that by participation day in late 2018:
+Members of the inaugural Board were appointed for three years by the COAG Health Council on 19 October 2017 and have worked with AHPRA since then to prepare the profession for regulation.
+From participation day on 1 December 2018:

 Find out about the Board members.

 For information about legislation governing our operations see AHPRA's Legislation and Publications pages.

 Paramedicine Board of Australia